16 On-Page SEO Examples That Will Rock Your World!

 #6- Keyword Frequency

 Keyword frequency is the term that designs how many times a target keyword appears on the page.

-It is not the same as keyword density which is a term that designates the percentage of the exact and partial match keywords that appear on the page.
+It is not the same as keyword density, a term that designates the percentage of exact and partial match keywords that appear on the page.

-Keyword frequency is important because it reinforces to the search engines what your page content is about.
+Keyword frequency is important because it reinforces what your page content is about to the search engines.

 How to fine-tune KF?

 Use your competition’s best values and add 10% on top of it.